-If you or a loved one is bitten by a dog or other animal, domestic or wild, one of the first things you should do after seeking immediate medical treatment is to notify all local agencies involved in monitoring these types of emergencies—mainly your local police department, your county dog warden and your local health department.
+If you or a loved one is bitten by a dog or other domestic animal, one of the first things you should do after seeking immediate medical treatment is to notify all local agencies involved in monitoring these types of emergencies—mainly your local police department, your county dog warden and your local health department.
 Then call a dog bite lawyer to discuss your case.

 The dog warden will submit a report to the county health department which will take a bite incident report and submit any necessary requests for rabies testing to the Ohio Department of Health’s (ODH) Public Health Laboratory.
 ODH tracks animals suspected of being infected with the disease statewide and maintains statistics.
 (The actual testing is done at the Centers for Disease Control (CDC) in Georgia).

 There are 118 local health departments in Ohio.
 This includes general (county) health districts, city health districts, and combined city and county districts.
 A Board of Health governs each entity.
 How to locate your local health department can be found at odh.ohio.gov.
 If you cannot reach the department outside normal working hours and no emergency phone number is provided, contact the sheriff’s department for that area.

 What if you don’t know how to make these important contacts?